-You must perform the following steps on a Windows 7 or Windows Vista device.
-The steps are not supported on Windows XP.
+You must perform the following steps on a Windows 7 device.
+The steps are not supported on Windows XP or Vista.
 The USB drive size must be at least 256 MB.

-- 1 Complete Step 1 through Step 6 in Section 5.2, "Creating a Windows PE ERD," on page 22 to create the ERD ISO image.
-Make sure you also complete the prerequisites listed for the steps. - 2 At a command prompt on a Windows 7 or Windows Vista, enter diskpart to start the DiskPart utility used to prepare the USB device.
+- 1 Complete Step 1 through Step 6 in Creating a Windows PE ERD to create the ERD ISO image.
+Make sure you also complete the prerequisites listed for the steps. - 2 At a command prompt on a Windows 7, enter diskpart to start the DiskPart utility used to prepare the USB device.